 The growth of the market can be attributed to a combination of technological innovation, customer behaviour and demand.
 Recently external factors such as the COVID pandemic have caused market increases.
-The pandemic, according to Gartner has seen businesses forced to focus on ‘preserving cash flow and optimise IT costs, support and secure a remote workforce, and ensure resiliency’.
-Post pandemic spending on cloud infrastructure and software is only expected to increase.
+The pandemic, according to Gartner has seen businesses forced to focus on ‘preserving cash flow and optimise IT costs, support and secure a remote workforce, and ensure resiliency.
+Post-pandemic spending on cloud infrastructure and software is only expected to increase.

 Types of SaaS – What is Horizontal and Vertical SaaS?

 A horizontal SaaS is a structure well used by established cloud services such as Salesforce, Microsoft, Slack, Hubspot etc. The horizontal model allows big businesses to cater to a broad customer base, from ranging industries, to run their businesses effectively and efficiently.
-The model makes it easier for expansion or bundling up their offering.
+The model makes it easier to expansion or bundle up their offering.
 Meaning they can expand their services to incorporate a variety of SaaS categories under one roof.
 For example, Google or Microsoft developed communication products in the shape of Google Hangouts and Microsoft Teams.

 On the other hand, vertical SaaS solutions are created to target a specific or niche industry.
 Examples include insurance, trade or an underserved industry.
-The model focuses on the industry’s verticals, and creates solutions for the niche industry’s pain points and needs.
-For example, Guidewire, a SaaS solution that only creates software for the insurance industry, or Toast software for the restaurant industry.
+The model focuses on the industry’s verticals and creates solutions for the niche industry’s pain points and needs.
+For example, Guidewire, a SaaS solution that only creates software for the insurance industry or Toast software for the restaurant industry.

-Within the SaaS market there are categories of applications that provide software solutions dependent on your business, industry or customer needs.
+Within the SaaS market, there are categories of applications that provide software solutions dependent on your business, industry or customer needs.

 Customer Relationship Management or CRM

-The most common users of CRM software are B2C companies, who sell directly to consumers.
+The most common users of CRM software are B2C companies, which sell directly to consumers.
 The departments within those businesses that use CRM software are sales, marketing and customer service teams.
 CRM software enables users to automate repetitive tasks, create sales reports, forecast, and scale processes over time.
-They are able to manage communication with customers, and manage customer data in a centralised database across your entire organisation.
+They are able to manage communication with customers and manage customer data in a centralised database across your entire organisation.

 Human Resources (HR)

 Commonly used HR SaaS software solutions include Breathe HR, People HR and Bullhorn.
-You can find them all in our ready-made SaaS application Connector Library, and further understand how they can be incorporated in your integration strategy.
+You can find them all in our ready-made SaaS application Connector Library, and further understand how they can be incorporated into your integration strategy.

 Keeping track of finances for any business is crucial.
 Therefore account and billing SaaS software solutions can provide a myriad of benefits to the user.
 They help you keep track of cash flow, transactions, and budgets.
 Using a SaaS application to manage a company’s finances can help save time and effort.
 Specifically in time spent reconciling accounts, financial errors, data entry, payroll, taxes and customer payments.

-Typical industries using account and/or billing SaaS software include, banking, business services, manufacturing, retail and the government.
+Typical industries using account and/or billing SaaS software include banking, business services, manufacturing, retail and the government.
 Popular accounting or billing SaaS companies include Quickbooks, Chargebee and Chargify.

-In the past year communication based SaaS software such as Slack and Zoom have seen unprecedented usage.
-Communication based software solutions have replaced typical office methods such as email, phone calls and in-person meetings, with chat messaging, video and/or voice calls.
+In the past year, communication-based SaaS software such as Slack and Zoom have seen unprecedented usage.
+Communication-based software solutions have replaced typical office methods such as email, phone calls and in-person meetings, with chat messaging, video and/or voice calls.

 When a communication SaaS is integrated with collaborative SaaS vendors, such as Google Drive, employees can share and discuss projects.
 Enabling features such as receiving automated in-app notifications when changes are made.
 Providing a seamless service, better collaboration, and communication is located in one place.

 Want to see how SaaS Communication software could be incorporated into your business?
-You can find both Slack, Zoom and others in our Connector Library.
+You can find Slack, Zoom and others in our Connector Library.

-Businesses typically balance between multiple projects at one time, or atleast projects are juggled within teams.
+Businesses typically balance between multiple projects at one time, or at least projects are juggled within teams.
 A Project Management SaaS is a solution that can help businesses or teams stay organised and on top of their ongoing projects.
 They provide the ability to plan, track, allocate, schedule, communicate and collaborate with other team members on a project in one place.

 PM SaaS can show the evolution of the project and track who has completed what in your team.
 Trello, a project management application allows teams to manage projects, organise tasks, and keep productivity high.

 Project Management SaaSs are typically used by larger businesses in industries such as Services (IT, Consulting), Financial, Marketing and Advertising.
-Popular SaaS vendors include Trello, Github and Basecamp.
+Popular SaaS vendors include Trello, GitHub and Basecamp.

 Content Management System (CMS) and E-Commerce

-A CMS is typically web-based software or a low code toolkit that helps a user to create a website or app.
+A CMS is typically web-based software or a low-code toolkit that helps a user to create a website or app.
 It gives the user the ability to create, manage and modify content without the need to know how to code or technical knowledge.

 Content Management Systems have a plethora of benefits.
-They are user friendly, allow for quick deployment, easy upkeep and maintenance, cost effective, scalable, and have inbuilt SEO benefits.
+They are user-friendly, allow for quick deployment, easy upkeep and maintenance, cost-effective, scalable, and have inbuilt SEO benefits.
 CMS solutions are used across a variety of different industries to promote new products, publish articles or manage social media.

 Other types of popular SaaS solutions include Enterprise Resource Planning (ERP), Customer Experience, Marketing/Email, Product Management, and others.
-You can see all our SaaS connectors in our pre-existing, ready made SaaS connector library for more information.
+You can see all our SaaS connectors in our pre-existing, ready-made SaaS connector library for more information.

 Orchestrate your SaaS applications with Cyclr